fnands/fnands.com/blog/2025/30_day_map_process/index.md

 If you work in the Geospatial Machine Learning (or AI[^1]) domain, you'll know that embeddings are all the rage at the moment.
 I used the meme below in an internal presentation a few months ago, but I think it is relevant here:

-[^1]: It's only AI if it's from the AI region of France, otherwise it's just sparking Machine Learning.
+[^1]: It's only AI if it's from the AI region of France, otherwise it's just sparkling Machine Learning.

 ![Meme from Zoolander with Mugatu saying 'So Hot Right Now'](sohot.jpg){fig-align="center" width="620" height="497"}